janjongboom/mbed-simulator/docs/modifiying-and-deploying.md

 demo, you must create a simconfig.json file. `name` is the only required field
 \- see demos directory for examples of how this should look.

+You can also set the demo which will appear by default in the dropdown selector by modifying the value of `default` in the main demos/simconfig.json file.

 ## Building and running the simulator with Docker locally

 1. Make sure Docker is installed.